-Not applicable.
-According to the Competition Act, prior notification is mandatory whenever any of the relevant thresholds are met.
-Due to the market share threshold, there have historically been many multijurisdictional transactions that trigger mandatory prior notification in Portugal.
+Please note that due to the market share threshold, there have historically been many multijurisdictional transactions that trigger mandatory notification in Portugal.

-13. What is the substantive test applied by the relevant authority to assess whether or not to clear the merger, or to clear it subject to remedies?
-Are there different tests that apply to particular sectors?
+4. What is the substantive test applied by the relevant authority to assess whether or not to clear the merger, or to clear it subject to remedies?

-The substantive test used by the PCA is to assess whether a merger constitutes significant impediment to effective competition (SIEC).
+The substantive test is used by the PCA to assess whether a merger constitutes significant impediment to effective competition test (SIEC).
 Mergers are therefore cleared if they do not create SIEC in the national market or in a substantial part of it.

 The PCA reviews the horizontal, vertical and conglomerate aspects of a notified concentration, and investigates whether the transaction gives rise to coordinated effects.
-In this assessment, the PCA typically takes into account inter alia: the structure of the relevant market(s) and the existence of effective competition; the position of the parties and their competitors in the relevant market(s), and their economic and financial strength vis-à-vis their competitors; the market power of the acquirer, also assessed in order to prevent the creation of situations of economic dependence (abuse of economic dependence is a separate infringement under the Competition Act); potential competition and barriers to entry in the market; alternatives available to suppliers, clients and users; access to suppliers or markets; the structure of existing distribution networks; supply and demand trends; special or exclusive rights granted by law or attached to the nature of the products traded or services provided; the control of essential facilities by the undertakings in question and the access opportunities to such facilities offered to competing undertakings; technical and economic progress, to the extent that it does not create an obstacle to competition and allows efficiencies that benefit consumers.
+In this assessment, the PCA typically takes into account: the structure of the relevant market(s) and the existence of effective competition; the position of the parties and their competitors in the relevant market(s), and their economic and financial strength vis-à-vis their competitors; the market power of the acquirer, also assessed in order to prevent the creation of situations of economic dependence (abuse of economic dependence is a separate infringement under the Competition Act); potential competition and barriers to entry in the market; alternatives available to suppliers, clients and users; access to suppliers or markets; the structure of existing distribution networks; supply and demand trends; special or exclusive rights granted by law or attached to the nature of the products traded or services provided; the control of essential facilities by the undertakings in question and the access opportunities to such facilities offered to competing undertakings; technical and economic progress, to the extent that it does not create an obstacle to competition and allows efficiencies that benefit consumers.